May, From the Paris Green Windowsill | 五月は花緑青の窓辺から1

 | That summer spent staring into the sky with you | Kimi to sora wo miageta ano natsu ga |

-| Will live above me forever | Itsu made datte zujou ni ita |
+| Has lived above me ever since | Itsu made datte zujou ni ita2 |

 Goodbye |